hiteshtg/freecodecamp-medical-data-visualizer/README.md

 Testing

 The unit tests for this project are in test_module.py.
 We imported the tests from test_module.py to main.py for your convenience.

+Because of updated verion of Seaborn "Annotations" are not working Still tring to fix it